zen4ever/docker-elk/README.md

 $ nc localhost 5000 < /path/to/logfile.log
 ```

 ### Playing with the stack

 The stack exposes 4 ports on your localhost:

 * 5000: Logstash TCP input.
 * 9200: Elasticsearch HTTP (with Marvel plugin accessible via [http://localhost:9200/_plugin/marvel](http://localhost:9200/_plugin/marvel))

+> Shield is enabled.
+Use the following credentials to access Marvel: marvel_admin / marvel

 * 5601: Kibana 4 web interface, access it via [http://localhost:5601](http://localhost:5601)

+> Shield is enabled.
+Use the following credentials to access Kibana: kibana_admin / kibana

 ### Boot2docker